instrumentisto/roundcube-docker-image/README.md

 ### `PHP_OPCACHE_REVALIDATION`

 The image contains [PHP OPcache][4] enabled.
-By default cache revalidation is disabled for performance purposes, so once PHP script runs - it is cached forever and no changes to it have effect.
+By default, cache revalidation is disabled for performance purposes, so once PHP script runs - it is cached forever and no changes to it have effect.

-To disable this behavior specify `PHP_OPCACHE_REVALIDATION=1` environment variable on container start.
+To disable this behavior, specify `PHP_OPCACHE_REVALIDATION=1` environment variable on container start.
 This will turn on OPcache revalidation, so any changes to PHP scripts will have desired effect.
+In this case it's also recommended disabling [PHP OPcache JIT][14], as described below.

+### `PHP_OPCACHE_JIT_BUFFER_SIZE` (>= 1.5 only)

+By default, the image contains `tracing` [PHP OPcache JIT][14] enabled of `100M` buffer size, for performance purposes.

+To disable this behavior, specify `PHP_OPCACHE_JIT_BUFFER_SIZE=0` environment variable on container start.
+This will turn off [OPcache JIT][14] completely.

 ### `SHARE_APP`